-Design Criteria Dimensions and Descriptions Greenway (no fire lane) Greenway (with fire lane) Public Access- and Emergency- Access Easement 36' (20' paved area) 4 2' (26' paved area) Pedestrian Zone 8' walkway on one side with 6-10' landscape buffer both sides 10' walkway plus 2' reinforced decomposed granite jog strip on one side with 8' landscape buffer both sides Bicycle Facilities 12' - Two 6' bike lanes 14' - Two 7' bike lanes Setback from Path 10' - 15' landscaping on both sides Building to 45' minimum 50' minimum Building to, Property Lin e (New Connection 35' minimum 40' minimum Emergency Vehicle Access None Provided , 26' paved area Special Consider- ations Greenways shall be a fire lane as-if determined by the fire department during each new and redevelopment project's submittal and approval process.
+- Design Criteria Dimensions and Descriptions Greenway (no fire lane) Greenway (with fire lane) Public Access- and Emergency- Access Easement 36' (20' paved area) 4 2' (26' paved area) Pedestrian Zone 8' walkway on one side with 6-10' landscape buffer both sides 10' walkway plus 2' reinforced decomposed granite jog strip on one side with 8' landscape buffer both sides Bicycle Facilities 12' - Two 6' bike lanes 14' - Two 7' bike lanes Setback from Path 10' - 15' landscaping on both sides Building to 45' minimum 50' minimum Building to Property Line (New Connection 35' minimum 40' minimum Emergency Vehicle Access None Provided, 26' paved area Special Considerations Greenways shall be a fire lane as-if_determined by the fire department during each new and redevelopment project's submittal and approval process.
 In locations where it functions as a fire lane, materials and finishes shall be designed to structurally handle the weight of emergency vehicles.
-Bike and pedestrian zones shall be a between them. t the same elevation without curbs Bike lanes shall be distinguished from the pedestrian zone through different colors, finishes and/or materials and with a 12" band between them using another color or material.
+Bike and pedestrian zones shall be at the same elevation without curbs between them.
+Bike lanes shall be distinguished from the pedestrian zone through different colors, finishes and/or materials and with a 12" band between them using another color or material.
 Bollards with integral lights or pedestrian scaled lights shall be placed along greenways for visibility and security.
 Seating, bike self-repair stations, trash receptacles, and other pedestrian amenities shall be placed along greenways.
 Special uses or accent elements should be placed along the length of the greenway such as public art, umbrellas and overhead structures, bike/scooter parking, recreation/activity elements, and group seating.
-Public access easement required (including amenities) where part of Publicly Accessible Complete Street Network and where used to comply with minimum block standards in Chapter 3.
-Public access easement allowed but not required elsewhere.
-All improvements shall be maintained by the property owner. • When not a fire lane, the greenway may meander or be offset along its length.
-Trees may be planted along fire lanes if a minimum of a 14' tall clearance is provided across the width of 26' wide fire lane. • A minimum 6'-10' wide planting area is required for tree planting.
+Accessible Complete Street Network minimum block standards in Chapter not required elsewhere.
+All improvements shall be maintained.
+When not a fire lane, the greenway in the street way in the street wa may meander or be offset along its length. es if a minimum of a 14' tall clearance is le fire lane.